 To obtain a professional Masterʼs degree, in principle, students need to spend at least two years, complete all the required courses, and earn 36 credits (37 credits for students in Global Communication Practices) or more with a 3.0 or higher GPA.

-In the JLT program, Introduction to Japanese language teaching, Japanese pedagogical grammar, Second Language Acquisition theories for Japanese language teaching, Pedagogy for Japanese speech sounds and prosody, Evaluation and testing in Japanese language teaching are offered as recommended elective courses to be completed in the first year of the program.
-To acquire practical expertise in teaching Japanese, three teaching practicums (Fall and Winter on campus, and Spring abroad) are required in the second year of the program.
-Submission of an action research paper is required in order to complete the program.
-In the JLT, most courses are conducted in Japanese.
+In the JLT program, students study theoretical subjects related to linguistics and second language acquisition theory that is necessary for Japanese language education in the first year of the program.
+To acquire further practical expertise in teaching Japanese, three teaching practicums (Spring, Fall and Winter) are required in the second year of the program.
+Two terms of teaching practicums are conducted in Japan and one term overseas.
+An oral presentation at the action research debriefing session is required in order to complete the program.
+Except for the common courses, JLT courses are conducted in Japanese.

-In the GCP program, foundation courses in journalism or public relations are required electives, and elective courses in international news and organizational communication develop expertise for student’s future occupations.
-Courses dealing with social issues and information literacy to expand professional knowledge are taken in the second year along with completing a required internship and field research experience.
-To complete their program and graduate, students must either produce a scholarly research paper and pass an oral examination, or make a formal presentation on their practicum and pass an oral examination.
-All GCP courses are conducted in English to maximize development of students’ language proficiency.
+In the GCP program, foundation courses in journalism or public relations are offered as required electives, and elective courses in international news and organizational communication develop expertise for student’s future occupations.
+Courses dealing with various issues in the international society and information literacy to further expand professional knowledge are taken in the second year along with completing a required internship and field research experience.
+To complete the program and graduate, students must either produce a scholarly research paper and pass an oral examination, or make a formal presentation on their practicum and pass an oral examination.
+All GCP courses are conducted in English to maximize the development of students’ language proficiency.

 To provide opportunities for advancing students’ viewpoints beyond their specialty, up to three courses in other programs (9 credits) can be taken as elective courses.